Code of Conduct

 All reports of incidents are confidential!
 We will not publish the name of the reporter in any way.

-Of course we do not want you do get into a more uncomfortable position as you maybe already are.
+Of course we do not want you to get into any more of an uncomfortable position than you may already be in.
 You do not need to interact with the person(s) who presumably violated the Code of Conduct.

 Please let someone of the organizing team know